Rich representations and superrigidity: Proofs of and

 \section{Proofs of \Cref{mainthm12} and \Cref{richvhs0}}

 In this section we prove the second part of \Cref{mainthm12} and then \Cref{richvhs0} following a similar argument.
-Let $\Gamma \subset \operatorname{PU}(1,n)$ for $n>1$ be a lattice of the first kind, which we can assume to be neat.
+Let $\Gamma \subset \operatorname{PU}(1,n)$ for $n>1$ be a lattice of the simplest kind, which we can assume to be neat (i.e., no element of $\Gam$ has a nontrivial root of unity as an eigenvalue under the adjoint representation).
 Consider the smooth quasi-projective variety $S_\Gamma$ and let

 be a cohomologically rigid representation, i.e., $H^1(\Gamma , \operatorname{Ad}_\HH \rho)=0$, where

 is the adjoint representation over some local field $k$.
 Assuming that $\rho$ is geodesically rich in the sense of \Cref{richdef}, we would like to show that $\rho$ extends.
 The proof is a generalization of the arguments from \cite[Sec.\ 4 and 5]{bu}, improved by combining them with \Cref{sectionhodge}.